 Site A is planned to be developed in five phases.
 The initial construction commenced in the first quarter of 2006.
 The first phase of the residential development of Lot A9 and Lot A7, Phase 1 of The Riverview, with approximately 69,000 sq.m., was completed in 2007 and 2008, respectively.
 The second phase of the residential development, Phase 2 of The Riverview, consists of three plots of land, namely Lot A8, Lot A10 and Lot A6.
 Apartments in Lots A8 and A10, with approximately 55,000 sq.m. of residential GFA, were pre-sold in 2009 and delivered to the customers in the first half of 2010.
-Lot A6 in Phase 2 of the Riverview was launched for pre-sale in January 2010 and is in the process of being delivered to buyers phase-by-phase in the second half of 2010.
+Lot A6 in Phase 2 of the Riverview was launched for pre-sale in January 2010 and the construction of this lot was completed in the second half of 2010.